 The Agent Factory Thesis

-In the AI era, the most valuable companies won't sell software—they'll manufacture AI employees: role-based systems that compose tools, spawn specialist agents, and deliver outcomes at scale.
+In the AI era, the most valuable companies won't sell software — they'll manufacture AI employees: role-based systems that compose tools, spawn specialist agents, and deliver outcomes at scale.
 And these AI employees are on the verge of becoming something more: fully-fledged economic actors that autonomously buy services, procure compute, and acquire data in the course of accomplishing high-level goals.
-We are one to two years away from seeing this at scale.

 What remains: Intent.
 Verification.
 Outcome.

 Intent doesn't type itself into a spec.
 It comes from a person — their judgment, their domain knowledge, their values.
 But as AI employees multiply, no professional can orchestrate them all by hand.
-They'll act through a personal agent that reflects their judgment and delegates on their behalf — what Don Tapscott calls identic AI.¹ The Agent Factory manufactures the workforce; identic AI is how each human commands it.
+They'll act through a personal agent that reflects their judgment and delegates on their behalf — a chief of staff that knows you, speaks for you, and hands work to the right place.
+Don Tapscott calls this identic AI.¹ The Agent Factory manufactures the AI-Native Company's workforce; identic AI is how each human commands it.

 📚 Teaching Aid